jpodolski/demos/README.txt

     "09 sandbox.mp3" contains a recent recording snippet of me dubbing harmonies if you're curious.

-  - I know that this is a lot of effort just for a demo folder, and that I may seem overeager, but really I'm just serious about finding like-minded collaborator(s).
-I wanted to assemble a decent sample of stuff that I could show to many people, rather than sending bits and pieces to everyone I talk to.
-    If this stuff isn't for you, that's fine!
-We can work on a different genre, or not at all.

   - If it happens that you do like what you hear, this is just a fraction of around 200 scraps, song starts, and miscellaneous ideas, so let's get collaborating!